-With the shortlist of drones in hand, the citizen uses PD-Ros to obtain audit trails from drones and ensure that they are privacycompliant.
-PD-Ros is a set of tools that helps well-intentioned drones achieve the following goals:
+PD-ROS is a set of tools that helps well-intentioned drones achieve the following goals:

 • (G1) Use only sanitized data.
-PD-Ros must ensure that camera data is never used unsanitized.
+PD-ROS must ensure that camera data is never used unsanitized.

 • (G2) Offer compliance proof.
-PD-Ros must be able to convince a citizen that goal G1 is satisfied.
+PD-ROS must be able to convince a citizen that goal G1 is satisfied.

-To reliably offer proofs of compliance, PD-Ros assumes the presence of trusted hardware on the drone.
+To reliably offer proofs of compliance, PD-ROS assumes the presence of trusted hardware on the drone.
 This hardware must be capable of performing basic cryptographic operations, offer the ability to securely store an audit trail, and respond to citizen requests with a digitally-signed audit trail.
 Trusted hardware is typically endowed with a public/private key pair with the private key stored securely in the hardware, and the public key digitally certified by a certificate authority.
 This public key serves as the drone's identifier.

-In our prototype, we use the ARM TrustZone [10], which provides these features.
-An ARM TrustZone processor can be in one of two worlds of execution at any given instant-a secure world or a normal world.
+In our prototype, we use the ARM TrustZone [7], which provides these features.1 An ARM TrustZone processor can be in one of two worlds of execution at any given instant a secure world or a normal world.
 The secure world, also called the trusted-execution environment (or the TEE), runs trusted software services.
-The normal world, or the rich-execution environment, runs untrusted applications and is normally the environment in which end-users of the device conduct the bulk of their activities.
+The normal world, or the richexecution environment, runs untrusted applications and is normally the environment in which end-users of the device conduct the bulk of their activities.
 These features are implemented with traditional hardware-level protection, and a small, trusted, secure monitor that executes at a higher processor privilege level than the OS in the secure and normal worlds.
 The two worlds interact via a secure monitor call (smc instruction) that allows world switches.
-The secure world implements features such as normal world attestation (e.g., as in Knox [14]).
-ARM TrustZone provides memory isolation for the secure world as a default feature, i.e., the normal world cannot map or access secure world memory.
-This feature provides us a path to achieve goal G2 because audit trails and attestation reports can be safely stored in the secure world.
+The secure world implements features such as normal world attestation (e.g., as in Knox [11]).

-&lt;sup>3While ARM TrustZone has several known vulnerabilities [23], our use of the Trust-Zone in this paper is merely illustrative.
+1While ARM TrustZone has several known vulnerabilities [20], our use of the TrustZone in this paper is merely illustrative.
 PD-Ros can be built atop any "secure" TEE with similar features.
-Side channel attacks (e.g., [78]) against ARM TrustZone TEEs have also been documented in the literature; these are out of scope.